 Our Post is located in West Des Moines, Iowa.
 We received our Charter on January 6, 1947 and are named in honor of John Emerick and Harry Williams - both Veterans who killed in WWII.

 Our current membership include 80 veterans from World War II through the Afghanistan and Iraq conflict in the Global War on Terrorism.
-We meet on the first Monday of the month (except September in 2019 - when we meet on July 12th and September when we meet on the 13th) at 7:00 pm in the West Des Moines Community Center, 217 5th St., West Des Moines, IA 50265
+We meet on the first Monday of the month (except July in 2021 when we meet on July 12th and September when we meet on the 13th) at 7:00 pm in the West Des Moines Community Center, 217 5th St., West Des Moines, IA 50265

 Hosting educational programs and community services throughout the year emphasizes our commitment to our community.